 Drywall foam is used to fill and seal awkward gaps, hollows, and cavities.
-It shoots liquid foam deep into cavities, creating a long-lasting seal, which insulates against heat, sound, and moisture.
+It shoots liquid foam deep into cavities, creating a long-lasting seal, which insulates against cold, sound, and moisture.

 Most foams are Polyurethane based (also known as PUR and PU) and is a highlight flexible compound which is essentially plastic based.
 It is vital that when using Polyurethane foams that you wear the correct safety gear including respiratory masks, hand and eye protection.